The Investment Climate Statement Chapter of the CCG is provided by the State Department.

 The U.S. Department of State’s Investment Climate Statements, prepared annually by U.S. embassies and diplomatic missions abroad, provide country-specific information and assessments of the investment climate in foreign markets.
 Topics include: Market barriers, business risk, legal and regulatory system, dispute resolution, corruption, political violence, labor issues, and intellectual property rights.

 The investment climate in Romania remains a mixed picture, and potential investors should undertake due diligence when considering any investment.
-The European Commission’s 2020 European Semester Country Report for Romania points to persistent legislative instability, unpredictable decision-making, low institutional quality, and corruption as factors eroding investor confidence.
-The report also noted that important legislation was adopted without proper stakeholder consultation and often lacked impact assessments.
-Frequent reorganizations of public institutions also contribute to the significant degree of instability.
+The European Commission’s 2020 European Semester Country Report for Romania pointed to persistent legislative instability, unpredictable decision-making, low institutional quality, and corruption as factors eroding investor confidence.
+Frequent reorganizations of public institutions also contributed to a significant degree of instability.

 The government’s sale of minority stakes in state-owned enterprises (SOEs) in key sectors, such as energy generation and exploitation, has stalled since 2014.
-A bill passed in 2020 instituted a two-year ban on the sale of state assets and state equity in SOEs.
-The Government of Romania (GOR) is in the process of drafting legislation that will terminate the ban.
+In 2020, the Romanian government enacted a two-year ban on the sale of state equities of SOEs.
 Successive governments have weakened enforcement of the state-owned enterprise (SOE) corporate governance code by resorting to appointments of short-term interim managers to bypass the leadership requirements outlined in the corporate governance code.
 Instability in the management of SOEs hinders the ability to plan and invest.

-Consultations with stakeholders and impact assessments are required before enactment of legislation.
-However, this requirement has been unevenly followed, and public entities generally do not conduct impact assessments.
+Consultations with stakeholders and impact assessments are required before enacting legislation.
+However, these requirements have been unevenly followed, and public entities generally do not conduct impact assessments.
 Frequent government changes have led to rapidly changing policies and priorities that serve to complicate the business climate.
 Romania has made significant strides to combat corruption, but it remains an ongoing challenge.